secretstartups/handbook/content/job-families/engineering/backend-engineer.md

 ### Scalability

-The [Scalability team](https://about.gitlab.com/handbook/engineering/infrastructure/team/scalability/) is responsible for optimising GitLab.com performance through improving reliability, availability and performance of GitLab individual services and application as a whole.
+The [Scalability team](https://about.gitlab.com/handbook/engineering/infrastructure/team/scalability/) is responsible for optimising GitLab.com performance through improving the reliability, availability and performance of individual GitLab services and the application as a whole.

 #### Responsibilities

-- Analyse existing, create and maintain new GitLab.com [Service Level Objectives](https://en.wikipedia.org/wiki/Service-level_objective) (SLOs).
+- Create, analyze, and maintain GitLab.com [Service Level Objectives](https://en.wikipedia.org/wiki/Service-level_objective) (SLOs).
 - Resolve problems that contribute to missed SLOs.
-- Find, define and resolve application bottlenecks as observed on GitLab.com.
+- Find, define, and resolve application bottlenecks as observed on GitLab.com.
 - Work closely with embedded Site Reliability Engineers to prepare production changes.

 #### Requirements